Disease Modifying Therapies Choices booklet

 How does it work?

-Ocrevus is a monoclonal antibody that has been designed to target and attach to a specific marker in the immune system called CD20, on the surface of certain types of white blood cells (B cells).
+Ocrevus is a monoclonal antibody that has been designed to target and attach to a specific marker in the immune system called CD20 on the surface of certain types of white blood cells known as B cells.
 These B cells are what attack the immune system and cause inflammation and damage.
-Ocrevus targets these cells to help reduce their activity.
+Ocrevus targets these cells to help reduce their activity (38).

 How can it help?

 Studies have shown that Ocrevus can reduce annual relapse by 50 per cent compared to Rebif.
-Studies also showed that the drug reduced disability progression and reduced the number of lesions shown on MRI when compared with beta interferon.
-Loss of brain cells was also reduced, and no evidence of disease activity (NEDA) was seen in patients taking Ocrevus, again when compared to Rebif.
+There is also evidence that the drug reduced disability progression and the number of lesions shown on an MRI when compared with beta interferon.
+Loss of brain cells was also reduced, and no evidence of disease activity (NEDA) was seen in patients taking Ocrevus, again when compared to Rebif (39).

 How is it administered?